ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * is_active - boolean - Mandatory
 2. Responds with the Biometric Attribute Code and Language Code for the Biometric Attribute created successfully
 1. The component restricts the bulk creation of Master Data
-1. Respond to the source with the appropriate message.
+1. Responds to the source with the appropriate message.
 1. In case of Exceptions, system triggers error messages as received from the Database

 #### B. Fetch the List of Biometric Attributes based on the Biometric Authentication Type and a Language Code

 On receiving a request to fetch the List of Biometric Attributes with input parameters (Biometric Authentication Type and Language Code), the system fetches the List of Biometric Attributes against the Biometric Authentication Type and the Language Code Received
-1. Validate if the request contains the following input parameters
+1. Validates if the request contains the following input parameters
    * Biometric Authentication Type - Mandatory
    * Language Code - Mandatory
-2. If no data is present in the DB for the input parameter received, respond with appropriate message.
+2. If no data is present in the DB for the input parameter received, responds with appropriate message.
-1. If both the input parameter is missing, respond with all the data.
+1. If both the input parameter is missing, responds with all the data.
 1. If one of the input parameters is missing, throw the appropriate message.
 Refer "Messages" section.
-1. Validate if the response contains the List of Biometric Attributes with all the attributes against Biometric Authentication Type and Language Code Received
+1. Validates if the response contains the List of Biometric Attributes with all the attributes against Biometric Authentication Type and Language Code Received
    * Biometric Attribute Code - Mandatory
    * Biometric Attribute Name - Mandatory
    * Biometric Attribute Description - Optional
    * IsActive – Mandatory
-6. Respond to the source with the Fetched Data
+6. Responds to the source with the Fetched Data
-1. In case of Exceptions, system should trigger relevant error messages
+1. In case of Exceptions, system triggers relevant error messages

 ### 1.5 Gender - Create/Read/Update/Delete